douglasgreen/outlines/mathematics/statistics.md

 ### Pearson Correlation Coefficient

-1. **Definition**: The Pearson correlation coefficient (denoted as \( r \)) is a measure of the linear correlation between two variables.
+1. **Definition**: The Pearson correlation coefficient (denoted as $`r`$) is a measure of the linear correlation between two variables.
 It ranges from -1 to +1, where +1 indicates a perfect positive linear correlation, -1 indicates a perfect negative linear correlation, and 0 indicates no linear correlation.

 2. **Calculation**: The coefficient is calculated as the covariance of the two variables divided by the product of their standard deviations.